SAP/macOS-icon-generator/README.md

 ❌ No graphic skills are needed

-⌨️ Command line for automatization
+⌨️ Command line for automation

 💻 For macOS 12 and newer